rejmank/blog/content/articles/ai_coding.md

+# AI Coding
+This is my notes, article backlog, and finding from workign with AI.
 ## why
 There are a lot of articles about using AI or how AI will totally destroy everything and change everything.
 I wanted to try for myself and not write any of the clichés (I already have a bingo card).
 I started to really dig into the tools myself in the last 3 months and I have some findings that I would like to share.